 To be eligible for this program, students must meet the following criteria prior to admission:

 - Must have at least a 1360 (Math and Verbal) composite score on the SAT, or at least a 29 ACT composite equivalent.

-- Must be a U.S. Citizen and/or Permanent Resident and a Texas resident.
+- Must be a U.S. Citizen and/or Permanent Resident.